StevenLambion/SwiftDux/README.md

 ## Introduction

 This is yet another redux inspired state management solution for swift.
 It's built on top of the Combine framework with hooks for SwiftUI.
-This library helps build applications around an [elm-like archectiture](https://guide.elm-lang.org/architecture/) using a single, centralized state container.
+This library helps build applications around an [elm-like architecture](https://guide.elm-lang.org/architecture/) using a single, centralized state container.
 For more information about the architecture and this library, take a look at the [getting started guide](https://stevenlambion.github.io/SwiftDux/getting-started.html).

+This library is designed around Combine and SwiftUI.
+For a more established library that doesn't require iOS 13, check out [ReSwift](https://github.com/ReSwift/ReSwift).

+## Features

+- Redux-like API for state management.
+  - `Middleware` support
+  - `ActionPlan` for action-based workflows.
+    - Use them like action creators in Redux.
+    - Supports async operations.
+    - Supports returning a Combine publisher
+- SwiftUI integration.
+  - `@MappedState` injects state into a view.
+  - `Connectable` API connects and maps the application state into SwiftUI.
+  - `onAction(perform:)` view modifier allows you to track or modify dispatched actions.
+  - `OrderedState<_>` for displaying a collection of state objects in a List view.

 ## Documentation